aditya78970/django_first_Project/README.md

-# django_first_Project

-#this is my first project in learning django
+# django_first_Project - this is my first project in learning django

 Use in this project